 A. In the past, humans had to seek out information in many different environments and aspects of life.
 Now humans can sit in a chair and type anything into a computer and get an answer.

 B. During the workday, chances are high that the employee will interact with a computer that processes information on silicon bridges that are .09 microns wide.
 In addition, upon leaving home, family members will be reached through wireless networks that utilize satellites orbiting the earth.
 Each of these common occurrences could have been inconceivable at the turn of the 19th century.

-These are the big six tips that are sure to take you ahead in your AWA.
+These are the big 7 GRE essay tips that are sure to take you ahead in your analytical writing on the GRE.
 With consistent practice from the ETS website, you will surely be able to deliver the best.
-So instead of preparing for the essays before the exam, make sure that you spend some quality time practising.
+So instead of preparing for the essays before the exam, make sure that you spend some quality time practicing.
 This way, you’ll be able to comprehend the topics in advance.
-This way, you can improve more in GRE analytical writing scores.
+This way, you can improve your GRE analytical writing scores.
 Remember, the more GRE mock tests one takes, the more competent one is.

 If you are preparing for GRE and struggling with your Vocabulary then Manya GRE WordsApp is the ideal choice for you.
 Manya GRE WordsApp is a simple and efficient way to improve your vocabulary for the GRE Exam.
 This app will make it simple to memorize words and to improve your GRE vocabulary in bite-sized pieces.